lukeburden/django-konst/README.md

 $ detox
 ```

-This will execute the testing matrix in parallel as defined in the `tox.ini`.
+This will execute the test environments in parallel as defined in the `tox.ini`.